 The resulting theory formulates hypotheses about how fundamental conceptual change can occur, both computationally and philosophically.
-A pressing mystery is how children might start with their initial knowledge and come to develop rich and sophisticated systems of representation.
-The problem is deepest when we consider simple logical capacities-for instance, the ability to represent boolean values, compute syllogisms, follow logical/deductive rules, use number, or process conditionals and quantifiers.
+A pressing mystery is how children might start with whatever initial knowledge they are born with, and come to develop the rich and sophisticated systems of representation we can find in adults (Rule et al. 2020).
+The problem is perhaps deepest when we consider simple logical capacities-for instance, the ability to represent boolean values, compute syllogisms, follow logical/deductive rules, use number, or process conditionals and quantifiers.
 If infants do not have some of these abilities, we are in need of a learning theory that can explain where such computational processes might come from.
 Yet, it is hard to imagine how a computational system that does not know these could function.
 From what starting point could learners possibly construct Boolean logic, for instance?
-Is it possible to compute and not know logic or number?
-The answer provided in this paper is emphatically yes-computation is possible without any explicit form of these operations, and learning systems can be made that construct and test these logical systems as hypotheses.
-Conceptual change and representational learning is possible, from the very basics of computation to our most sophisticated logical and algorithmic representations.
-The goal of this paper is describe one way it is possible.
+It is hard to imagine what a computer would look like if it did not already have notions like and, or, not, true, and false.
+Is it even possible to "compute" without having concepts like logic or number?
+The answer provided in this paper is emphatically yes-computation is possible without any explicit form of these operations.
+In fact, learning systems can be made that construct and test these logical systems as hypotheses, genuinely without presupposing them.
+My goal here is to show how.

-The paper is organized as follows: In the next section, I describe a leading example of symbolic cognitive science, Fodor's Language of Thought (LOT) theory (Fodor, 1975, 2008).
-The LOT motivates the need for structured, compositional representations, but leaves at its core unanswered questions about how the symbols in these representations come to have meaning.
-I then discuss conceptual role semantics (CRS) as an account of how meaningful symbols may arise.
+The paper is organized as follows: In the next section, I describe a leading example of symbolic cognitive science, Fodor's Language of Thought (LOT) theory (Fodor 1975, 2008).
+The LOT motivates the need for structured, compositional representations, but leaves at its core unanswered questions about how the symbols in these representations come to have meaning or may be implemented in neural systems.
+To address this, I then discuss conceptual role semantics (CRS) as an account of how meaningful symbols may arise.
 The problem with CRS is that it has no implementations, leaving its actual mechanics vague and unspecified.
-To develop a formal version of CRS, I describe combinatory logic, and a key operation in it, Church encoding, which permits one modeling of one system (e.g. world) within another (e.g. a mental logic).
+To address this, I connect the idea of CRS to formalizations in computer science that effectively use CRS-like methods to show how logical systems can encode other processes.
+Specifically, I describe a mathematical formalism, combinatory logic, and a key operation in it, Church encoding, which permits modeling of one system (e.g. world) within another (e.g. a mental logic).
+This reduces the problem of learning meaningful symbols to that of constructing the right structure in a mental language like combinatory logic.
 I then address the question of learning these representations, drawing on work in theoretical artificial intelligence.
-The inferential technique allows learners to acquire representations of arbitrary computational complexity yet avoid the primary difficulty that faces learners who operate on spaces of computations, the halting problem.
+The inferential approach allows learners to acquire computationally complex representations, yet largely avoid the primary difficulty that faces learners who operate on spaces of computations: the halting problem.
 Providing a GPL-licensed implementation of the inference scheme, I then demonstrate how learners could acquire a large variety of mental representations found across human and non-human cognition.
 In each of these cases, the core symbolic aspect of representation is built out only out of extraordinarily simple and mechanistic dynamics from which the meanings emerge in an interconnected system of concepts.
 I argue that whatever mental representations are, they must be like these kinds of objects, where symbolic meanings for algorithms, structures, and relations arise out of the sub-symbolic dynamics that implement these processes.
 I then describe how the system can be implemented straightforwardly in existing connectionist frameworks, and discuss broader philosophical implications.